 This activity consists of spontaneous role-play in response to a story, i.e. the teacher reads a story, and the children act in accordance with what is happening in the story.

 There are five male characters in the story and nine females.
-Before the lesson, you will need to ask for volunteers who will act, and to organize who will take the roles of each character.
-Explain that you will be telling a story, and when they hear their character name, they should stand up and act according to what is happening in the story.
+Before the lesson, you will need to ask for volunteers who will act and organise who will take the roles of each character.
+Explain that you will be telling a story, and when they hear their character’s name, they should stand up and act according to what is happening in the story.

 The characters are as follows:

 Male Characters… Zeus, Hermes, Polydectes, Perseus and Acrisius.

 Female Characters… Danae, Medusa, Gray Women (x 3), Nymphs(x 2), Athena and Andromeda.